ariosantoso/Specification-Driven-Predictive-Process-Monitoring/README.md

 Homepage: http://bit.ly/ariosantoso

 ## Citing Our Work
-You may use the following bibtex entries in order to cite our work:
+You may use the following bibtex entries in order to cite this work:

 ```
 @inproceedings{AS-BPMDS-18,